gonespy/bstormps3/MARADNS_DEADWOOD.md

 ## Download & configuration

-Download maradns-2-0-15-win32.zip from [here](http://maradns.samiam.org/download.html)
+Download `maradns-2-0-15-win32.zip` from [here](http://maradns.samiam.org/download.html)

 Extract the zip file somewhere on your computer.

-Edit the "mararc" file in the maradns directory and use these settings:
+Edit the `mararc` file in the maradns folder and use these settings:

 ```
 ipv4_bind_addresses = "127.0.0.1"